Battle of Arretium

 Appian added, "A little later the Senones (who were serving as mercenaries), having no longer any homes to return to, fell boldly upon the consul Domitius, and being defeated by him killed themselves in despair."

 Appian does not link the killing of the ambassadors to the siege and battle at Arretium.
 He does not mention where the ambassadors met Britomaris either.
 The fact that Britomaris' father was killed by the Romans while fighting on the side of the Etruscans in the same war could suggest that this previous fighting was the Battle of Lake Vadimon, which involved a combined Etruscan and Gallic army (the Battle of Arretium only involved Gauls).
 The second battle mentioned by Polybius, in which the Etruscans and Gauls were defeated again and sued for peace, may well correspond with the second battle mentioned by Appian.
 However, while Polybius places this second battle against an Etrusco-Gallic force in the next year (284 BC), Appian claims that it was won by Gnaeus Domitius Calvinus Maximus, who was the other consul for 283 BC.
 Appian did not mention the Boii in the second battle.
 It does not seem that there is a reference to the Battle of Arretium as there is no mention of a siege, of a battle between Romans and Gauls only, or Roman prisoners, and the purpose of the Roman embassy was different.
 The lack of mention of where the battles were fought compounds the problem.
 With regards to when the Battle of Lake Vadimon and the devastation of the ager Gallicus occurred, there also may to be a discrepancy between the sequence of events presented by Polybius and the sequence which may be inferred from Appian's text.

 Forsythe maintains that the Romans suffered a crushing defeat at the Battle of Arretium resulting in the death of the general, seven military tribunes and 13,000 Roman soldiers.
 He draws these figures from Augustine of Hippo and Orosius.
-However, it has to be noted that these two authors wrote in the early fifth century AD, some 700 years after the battle.
+However, these two authors wrote in the early fifth century AD, some 700 years after the battle.
 Both were clergymen and Christian writers.
 The books of both authors in which they mentioned this battle were apologetic of Christianity and were aimed at showing that the world had improved with Christianity and that many disasters had happened in the pagan days.
 Orosius also collaborated with Augustine on the latter's book (The City of God) and his text is remarkably similar to that of Augustine's.
 Both authors also wrote of a coalition of Lucanians, Bruttians, Samnites, Etruscans, and Senones.
 This never happened; there had been a coalition of Samnites, Etruscans, Umbrians and Senones (but not Lucanians or Bruttians) which fought Rome at the Battle of Sentinum 11 or 12 years earlier (in 295 BC) during the Third Samnite War (298–290 BC).
 Both this and the purpose of their writing may cast doubts on their accuracy.
 Moreover, although the consuls for the year are mentioned, Arretium is not.